 Salesforce: The leading SaaS CRM platform.

-Microsoft 365: A cloud-based suite for productivity tools like Word and Excel.
+Microsoft 365: A cloud-based suite of productivity tools like Word and Excel.

 Zoom: A top solution for video conferencing.